-Belgium is home to a broad scope of bi- or multi-lingual talent characterized by a high proficiency of the English language, as well as a multitude of expats working in one of the many multinational organizations housed there.
-This article lays out some of the key information to bear in mind when considering how to grow your operations in this country.
+Belgium is home to bi- or multi-lingual talent characterised by a high proficiency of the English language, as well as a multitude of expats working in one of the many multinational organizations housed there.
+This article lays out some of the key information to bear in mind when considering how to grow your operations in Belgium.

 The market at a glance

 Those who work for pay or profit for at least one hour a week, or who have a job but are temporarily not at work due to illness, leave or industrial action